The Sulla Tips:

 serving set to match your theme.
 (We didnÕt even have favors, STDs, a serving

-set or a
+set or a theme.)
+ItÕs about the look

-theme.)
-ItÕs about the look on the face of the woman wearing the sash dress and
+on the face of the woman wearing the sash dress and cutting the cake, even if

-cutting the cake, even if she uses a rusty old knife someone found in the back.
+she uses a rusty old knife someone found in the back.
+As my caterer likes to

-As my caterer likes to say, your bridesmaidsÕ dresses do not need to match the
+say, your bridesmaidsÕ dresses do not need to match the linens unless you plan

-linens unless you plan to use the bridesmaids as centerpieces.
+to use the bridesmaids as centerpieces.
 (Hey!
-It could
+It could cut your flower bill.)

 Ponder this for a